 In conclusion, conversational UX is an important function for companies that rely on customer interaction and experience for their businesses.
 Therefore, the more seamless this experience is, the more turnover you can achieve.

 You can use guides, such as Conversation Design: A Blueprint for Voice Interface Design, to learn how to bridge the gap between conceptual designs for voice interface apps and its functional requirements.
-Hence, they sharpen your knowledge of what is conversational UX.
+Hence, they sharpen your knowledge of what is conversational Design.

 Click here to know more about user experience.